John Onaiyekan: Church leader

+In 2009 the archbishop entered into a widely televisied debate with church-critics Christopher Hitchens and Stephen Fry on whether the catholic Church is a force for the good.

 On 18 September 2012, Pope Benedict XVI named Onaiyekan one of the Synod Fathers for the October 2012 Ordinary General Assembly of the Synod of Bishops on the New Evangelization.

 He was created a cardinal by Pope Benedict XVI in a consistory on 24 November 2012.
 As Cardinal-Priest he was assigned to the titular church of San Saturnino.

 On 31 January 2013, Pope Benedict XVI appointed Onaiyekan a member of the Congregation for the Doctrine of the Faith (CDF) and a member of the Presidential Committee of the Pontifical Council for the Family.
 He can hold these positions until his 80th birthday.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 Pope Francis appointed Onaiyekan the Apostolic Administrator of the diocese of Ahiara in Imo State in eastern Nigeria on 3 July 2013.

 Pope Francis appointed him to a five-year renewable term as a member of the Congregation for Divine Worship and the Discipline of the Sacraments in October 2016.

 He won the election for the position of Christian Association of Nigeria (CAN) President on 19 June 2007 with 72 votes over Anglican Primate Peter Akinola who had 33 votes.
 In 2010 he was succeeded by Ayo Oritsejafor.

 Pope Francis accepted his resignation as Archbishop of Abuja on 9 November 2019.